drg-strat-roulette/drg-strat-roulette/README.md

 ## Potential features

--   [ ] Move settings into main body to be more discoverable
 -   [ ] Block (and unblock) specific strategies that you don't like
 -   [ ] Share achievement completion with URL
 -   [ ] Share achievement completion with dynamic image URL